metaforx/djangocms-rest/docs/tutorial/01-installation.rst

     curl -H "X-Site-ID: 2" http://localhost:8080/api/cms/pages/

 .. note::
-    The ``X-Site-ID`` header is not required.
+    The ``X-Site-ID`` header is required to query a single CMS instance.
 If not set, the middleware will use the current site defined in the settings.

 Implementation Guide
 ~~~~~~~~~~~~~~~~~~~~